 Because each piece is meticulously built-to-order according to our exacting standards, we are only able to give an estimation.
-Currently, our production times run about 16 weeks, but depending on order volume these times are subject to change.
+Currently, our production times run between 24 to 26 weeks, but depending on order volume these times are subject to change.
 Once your order is complete and has been released to an in-home delivery service, delivery can take 2-4 weeks depending on your location.

 Can you custom-size your furniture?

 We can customize any piece of leather furniture that you desire.
 Just contact our team at American Classics Leather and we will be happy to transform your ideas into a showcase piece of furniture.

 Do you have a showroom where we can sit on the furniture?

 Yes, our Sister Company Leather & More is located in Hickory, NC.
 They are the exclusive distributor of ACL.

 Can a style using nail heads be ordered without?